The Trouble with Twilight: Vampirism Doesn’t Excuse Statutory Rape

-Because I can personally attest to the fact that there is a shocking dearth of stimulation of any kind in our nation’s public schools, save for the various and copious amounts of drugs and alcohol that can at least be said to stimulate reckless underage sex.
-For a well-adjusted 28 year-old like myself, the thought of attending High School now for anything other than court-ordered community service related to my drunk driving arrest, much less attending high school as a sentient 400 year-old, smacks of bad judgment at the very least and an expression of deviant sexual predation at its worst.
+I can personally attest to the fact that there is a shocking dearth of stimulation of any kind in our nation’s public schools, save for the various and copious amounts of drugs and alcohol that can at least be said to stimulate reckless unprotected sex.
+For a well-adjusted 28-year-old like myself, the thought of attending High School now for anything other than court-ordered community service related to my drunk driving arrest, much less attending high school as a sentient 400 year-old, smacks of bad judgment at the very least and an expression of deviant sexual predation at its worst.

-Twilight is instead more a love story straight from the fantasies of R. Kelly or Roger Clemens and is more aptly suited to direction by Roman Polanski with Jerry Sandusky as line producer.
+Twilight is instead more a love story straight from the fantasies of R. Kelly or Roger Clemens and is more aptly suited to direction by Roman Polanski.

-Furthermore college (or junior college) would afford far fewer questions from school administrators who are keen to keep exactly the kind of predator that Edward represents out of their schools.
-Even the idea that Edward looks too young for college doesn’t sufficiently excuse Edward’s high school enrolment.
-There are plenty of 17-year-olds and even the occasional 16-year-old on college campuses—am I the only one who remembers Neil Patrick Harris as Doogie Howser?
+Furthermore, college (or junior college) would afford far fewer questions from school administrators who are keen to keep exactly the kind of predator that Edward represents out of their schools.
+Even the idea that Edward looks too young for college doesn’t sufficiently excuse Edward’s high school enrollment; there are plenty of 17-year-olds and even the occasional 16-year-old on college campuses—am I the only one who remembers Neil Patrick Harris as Doogie Howser?